-One of the main features I like about my Solo is the durability of the unit as a whole.
-I say “as a whole” because the glass stem can fall out and break if you aren’t careful, but the main part of the unit is virtually unbreakable.
+One of the main features I like about my Solo is the unit’s durability as a whole.
+I say “as a whole” because the glass stem can fall out and break if you aren’t careful, but the unit’s main part is virtually unbreakable.
 I’ve seen it get run over by a car and still work.

-I do have a few problems with the glass mouthpiece though.
-It doesn’t secure to anything other than sliding into the ceramic heating chamber.
+I do have a few problems with the glass mouthpiece, though.
+It doesn’t secure anything other than sliding into the ceramic heating chamber.
 If the unit were to fall over or get knocked off a desk, the glass mouthpiece is the first thing to break.

 Arizer Solo Charging and Heating

 The only real downside is the actual size/weight of the unit.
 This is the main reason the Solo takes a hit on its score.
-The Solo is just not as portable and discrete as I would like.
+The Solo is not as portable and discrete as I would like.
 If I had to take a vaporizer with me on a trip or out hiking/biking, I would much rather take one of the smaller units without glass.

 Solo Screen Modification

 One minor downside to this unit is the holes in the bottom of the glass stem are too big for a fine grind and will leave you with some snacks in your mouth.
 This would be a major downside for me personally if it weren’t so easily fixed.
 All you have to do is cut a screen to the right size and place it at the stem’s bottom.